 (Hadrian’s Wall Path.
 16th March 2014 – 18½ + 1½ miles off route)

 I was away by 8.30 and almost immediately noticed that all the shops were shut (I’m a very observant person).
-Walking day after day it is easy to lose track of days and I’d forgotten that my first on the Hadrian’s Wall Path was a Sunday.
+Walking day after day it is easy to lose track of days and I’d overlooked that my first on the Hadrian’s Wall Path was a Sunday.
 My plan to buy lunch at a decent sandwich bar crumbled to dust and, sniffling, I hurried out of Carlisle, hoping that I’d find vittles on the path (and wishing I’d ordered a bigger breakfast).

 After half a mile or so of city walking and passing through a couple of underpasses (with bright murals and nice pants)

 I emerged blinking into bright sun and set out following new signs on a new path.
-This was the start of a second long distance footpath on my journey from Ulverston to Berwick-upon-Tweed.
+This was the start of the second long-distance footpath on my journey from Ulverston to Berwick-upon-Tweed.

-It was a fine day and covering fresh ground was exciting: the remaining 150 miles of my walk would all be new to me.
+It was a fine day and covering fresh ground was a novel excitement: the remaining 150 miles of my walk would all be new to me.
 I strolled along the banks of the River Eden in good spirits,

 crossed a handsome suspension bridge (built in 1922 you’ll want to know) and entered Rickerby Park.

 The park was busy with Sunday morning runners and cyclists and dog-walkers and it was only as I left to join a cycle-way that people dropped away and I was mostly alone once more.

-A quiet lane led eastward and I assessed how my body felt after the seventy-odd miles of the Cumbria Way under my belt.
+A quiet lane led eastward and I assessed how my body felt after five days walking and seventy-odd miles of the Cumbria Way under my belt.
 Any initial aches and strains from starting a long walk had mostly faded.
 Though my back was still painful, I was generally in fine fettle and my feet were in great shape – no blisters.
 And remarkably I wouldn’t get one blister on this 220-mile walk.
 Praise be to Meindl boots.
 Praise them, praise them high.
 Praise be to …. bored with praising now.

 Soon, I crossed the M6 which felt momentous – though it isn’t particularly.